 (Past and future in Brändö)

-fading smoke is an art project by Hiroko Tsuchimoto, in which she summarises her one-month residency in Vaasa.
+FADING SMOKE is an art project by Hiroko Tsuchimoto, in which she summarizes her one-month residency in Vaasa.
 Her focus is the social impact of transitions in Brändö during the intervening quarter-century, -from cotton to knowledge industry.
-She chooses an old factory site as a stage and invite the audience to a site-specific performance.
+She chooses an old factory site as a stage and invites the audience to a site-specific performance.
 In this project Tsuchimoto comments on the universal purpose of our lives -”progress” and presents hidden question mark in the city narrative.
 This leads to an open discussion about the future of the island as well as our global economic system.